Slip-Up/minimal-ui/README.md

 # rien-doll's minimal-ui mod converted to "4k" resolution.

-Circle buff icons has not been converted, but most other "options" have.
+Circle buff icons have not been converted, but most other "options" have.